 Monotonous and time-consuming tasks are automated first.

 In the words of A. Rynkevič, digitalization in finance has first affected monotonous and time-consuming tasks such as financial data processing that used to be done manually.
 “Computers can perform millions of instructions and calculations per minute, while it may take hours or even days for humans.
-Automation tools find data, then process it and prepare it in an understandable format so that employees can filter and use it to perform their task by a few clicks of a button,” the expert continues.
+Automation tools find data, then process it and prepare it in an understandable format so that employees can filter and use it to perform their task with a few clicks of a button,” the expert continues.

 The expert admits that the tools used to perform the tasks are changing as the role of the financier itself.
 “Given the current changes, it is obvious that the role of a modern financier is also changing – he/she has to be aware not only of the financial aspects but also have a background in information technology, which makes this job even more dynamic and competitive”, he says.